 (ii) Site visit, petition adjudication and school notification.
 SEVP will conduct a site visit for each petitioning school and its additional schools or campuses.
 SEVP will contact the school to arrange the site visit.
 The school must comply with and complete the visit within 30 days after the date SEVP contacts the school to arrange the visit, or the petition for certification will be denied as abandoned.
 DSOs and school officials that have signed the school's Form I-17 petition must be able to demonstrate to DHS representatives how they obtain access to the regulations cited in the certification as part of the site visit.
 Paper or electronic access is acceptable.
 DSOs must be able to extract pertinent citations within the regulations related to their requirements and responsibilities.
 SEVP will serve a notice of approval and SEVIS will be updated to reflect the school's certification if SEVP approves the school's certification petition.

 (2) Recertification.
-Schools are required to file a completed petition for SEVP recertification before the school's certification expiration date, which is two years from the date of their previous SEVP certification or recertification expiration date, except for the first recertification cycle after publication of the recertification rule.
-There is no recertification petition fee.
-SEVP will review a petitioning school's compliance with the recordkeeping, retention and reporting, and other requirements of paragraphs (f), (g), (j), (k), and (l) of this section, as well as continued eligibility for certification, pursuant to paragraph (a)(3) of this section.
+Schools are required to file a completed petition for SEVP recertification before the school's certification expiration date, which is 2 years from the date of their previous SEVP certification or recertification expiration date.
+The school must submit the proper nonrefundable recertification petition fee as provided in 8 CFR 103.7(b)(1)(ii)(B).
+SEVP will review a petitioning school's compliance with the recordkeeping, retention, and reporting, and other requirements of paragraphs (f), (g), (j), (k), and (l) of this section, as well as continued eligibility for certification, pursuant to paragraph (a)(3) of this section.

 (i) Filing of petition for recertification.
 Schools must submit a completed Form I-17 (including supplements A and B) using SEVIS, and submit a paper copy of the Form I-17 bearing original signatures of all officials.
 SEVP will notify all DSOs of a previously certified school 180 days prior to the school's certification expiration date that the school may submit a petition for recertification.
 A school may file its recertification petition at any time after receipt of this notification.
 A school must submit a complete recertification petition package, as outlined in the submission guidelines, by its certification expiration date.
 SEVP will send a notice of confirmation of complete filing or rejection to the school upon receipt of any filing of a petition for recertification.